 have yet to return to Fukushima prefecture, amid parental concern over

-health effects of long-term exposure to relatively low doses of radiation.
+the possible health effects of long-term exposure to relatively low doses of radiation.

 Their former hometowns have since been turned into temporary dumping